mfem/mfem/CONTRIBUTING.md

   semi-automated manner.

 - This instance is meant to complete CI testing with tests on Livermore Computing systems.
-Gitlab pipeline status is reported in the corresponding GitHub pull request.
+GitLab pipeline status is reported in the corresponding GitHub pull request.

-- In Gitlab pipelines, TPLs (dependencies) are built using Spack, driven by Uberenv.
+- In GitLab pipelines, TPLs (dependencies) are built using Spack, driven by Uberenv.

 - No change to the MFEM repo can be made on this instance.